SublimeText/AdvancedNewFile/README.md

 This plugin allows for faster file creation within a project.
 Please see the [Features](https://github.com/skuroda/Sublime-AdvancedNewFile#features) section for more detailed information about advanced features.

 ## Installation
+### Package Control
+Installation through [package control](http://wbond.net/sublime_packages/package_control) is recommended.
+It will handle updating your packages as they become available.
+To install, do the following.

+* In the Command Palette, enter `Package Control: Install Package`
+* Search for `AdvancedNewFile`

+### Manual
 Clone or copy this repository into the packages directory.
 By default, they are located at:

 * OS X: ~/Library/Application Support/Sublime Text 2/Packages/